 In the end, he ended up with the least amount of time: 3 and 1/2 years.
 I doubt he’ll come out of prison hating Black people any less.

 “While one might think cross-burnings and white supremacist threats and violence are things of the past, the unfortunate reality is that these incidents continue today,” said Assistant Attorney General Kristen Clarke of the Justice Department’s Civil Rights Division.

 The incident was certainly a blast from the past.
 We haven’t seen cross burning become so common since neighborhoods were integrated for the first time and racist white people tried to drive Black people out of their new homes.
 Unfortunately, Black people still can’t own homes in peace.

 Not too long ago a mixed-race couple was targeted by a white racist stalker, who drove his pickup truck into their home with a teddy bear hanging on a noose from the rear-view mirror.
 As if his actions were the greater evil, he got sentenced to nine years.

-The only argument in his defense was that he had “overreacted” following the fatal shooting of his dog, per the SunHerald.
+The only argument in Cox’s defense as to why he felt the urge to commit a Jim Crow-esque crime was that he “overreacted” following the fatal shooting of his dog, per the SunHerald.
 Were the Black people next door the ones responsible?
-There is no evidence so far of that.
+There was no evidence to suggest so.